One in five teens have tried e-cigarettes, a British study finds

-Many experts view the metal tubes that heat nicotine-laced liquid into an inhalable vapor as a lower-risk alternative to smoking.
+Many experts view the metal tubes that heat nicotine-laced liquid into an inhalable vapour as a lower-risk alternative to smoking.
 But questions remain about long-term safety and their use among impressionable adolescents.

 In a survey of more than 16,000 people aged 14-17 years in northwest England in 2013, 19.2 percent said they had tried or purchased e-cigarettes, according to a paper published in the journal BMC Public Health.